 - 7.1 surround sound makes music sound poor

-The Corsair Virtuoso RGB Wireless SE earns its place on our best headset list thanks to its premium aluminum-clad build and exceptional sound quality.
-The 20-40,000Hz range of its headphones provides superb clarity with plenty of bass, bringing game, music, and video to life, whether you’re using it in stereo or virtual surround sound modes.
+The Corsair Virtuoso RGB Wireless SE is a premium aluminum-clad wireless gaming headset with exceptional sound quality.
+The 20-40,000Hz range of its headphones provides superb clarity with plenty of bass, bringing games, music, and video to life, whether you’re using it in stereo or virtual surround sound modes.
 Wireless convenience means you don’t have to worry about wire tangle and the mic is removable too.
 Find out more in our full Corsair Virtuoso RGB Wireless SE review.

 4. EPOS H3Pro Hybrid

-The best ANC wireless gaming headset is the EPOS H3Pro Hybrid.
+The best wireless gaming headset is the EPOS H3Pro Hybrid.